JavaNut13/controlstick/README.md

 + Minecraft
 + Portal

-The only game so far to fail is the Stanley Parable, which is disappointing. :'(
+The only game so far to fail is the Stanley Parable, which is disappointing :'(.
+Also some games which distinguish between left and right shift keys may not work, as a generic _shift_ is the only key that is emulated.

 Contact me [@JavaNut13](http://twitter.com/javanut13) about stuff and things.